aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## Tree
 * https://leetcode.com/articles/a-recursive-approach-to-segment-trees-range-sum-queries-lazy-propagation/#
 * In-order traversal of a binary tree is insufficient to uniquely serialize a tree.
 Pre-order or post-order traversal is also required.
-* When a question involves a BST, the interviewer is usually looking for a solution which runs faster than O(n).
+* When a question involves a BST, the interviewer is usually looking for a solution which runs faster than `O(n)`.
+*  In any `preorder` traversal sequence, the first key corresponds to the root.
+The subsequence which begins at the second element and ends at the last key less than the root, corresponds to the preorder traversal of the root's left subtree.
+The final subsequence, consisting of keys greater than the root corresponds to the preorder traversal of the root's right subtree.
+We recursively reconstruct the BST by recursively reconstructing the left and right subtrees from the two subsequences then adding them to the root.

 ## Graphs
 https://leetcode.com/discuss/general-discussion/655708/graph-for-beginners-problems-pattern-sample-solutions/562734